Religions and Religious Diversity in India

 They are invented by stupid imposters.

-Charvaka movement became popular in ancient India and was known as Lokayata, means materialist.
+Charvaka was known as Lokayata, means materialist.
 Materialism, as opposed to spiritualism, is a philosophy which holds that matter is the fundamental substance in nature and that all phenomena are its outcome.
-It rejects the existence of God, Creator, Soul or Spirit as well as Hell and Heaven.
+It has rejected the existence of God, Creator, Soul or Spirit as well as Hell and Heaven.

 Charvaka, an Alternative to Vedic Religion

-Charvaka excluded space from fundamental elements and declared that Human body is a product of only four elements; earth, water, fire and air.
-They rejected a soul in the body as well as any existence of spirit, distinct to matter.
-For them, all bodily elements would be dissolved to their original forms after the death of a person.
+For them, Human body is a product of only four elements; earth, water, fire and air.
+They rejected a soul in the body and also any existence of spirit, distinct to matter.
+After the death of person all bodily elements would be dissolved to their original forms.

 “The enjoyment of heaven lies in eating delicious food, keeping the company of young women, using fine clothes, perfumes, garlands, sandal paste... while Moksha is death, whichceases life breath... the wise therefore ought not to take pains on account of moksha.
 A fool wears himself out by penances and fasts.
 Chastity and other such ordinances are laid down by clever weaklings.”
 Verses 9-12